azerion/bluestack-sdk-android/dfp-adapter-android.md

 **No additional code is required for integration.**

-You may now use MNG DFP Adaptor to show [Interstitial Ads] and [Banner Ads] the same way it's described in the [DFP Documentation].The adapter code and the setup you did on your Google Ad Manager UI will allow MNG Ads to deliver ads.
+You may now use MNG DFP Adapter to show [Interstitial Ads] and [Banner Ads] the same way it's described in the [DFP Documentation].The adapter code and the setup you did on your Google Ad Manager UI will allow MNG Ads to deliver ads.

 #### 2.2 Native Ads